crcn/tandem-old/packages/front-end/README.md

   - reduce `root` usage

 * UX
+  - secondary input for slider (particularly for opacity)
   - all layers must be expose.
 For component instances, take component label
   - shortcuts shouldn't be triggered when keys are pressed
   - unsaved files indicator